funfried/externalcodeformatter_for_netbeans/README.md

 *   Support for Palantir Java Formatter (since 1.15.0)
 *   Support for Vertical Blank SQL Formatter (since 1.15.0)
 *   Support for DBeaver (via Spotless) (since 1.15.0)
+*   Option to organize imports with Google and Palantir Formatter instead of NetBeans (since 1.15.2)

 Compatibility
 -------------